JCSDA/jedi-docs/docs/developer/jedi_environment/vagrant.rst

 .. _vagrant-jedi:

-H: Exit Singularity and Vagrant
+H: Exit Container and Vagrant
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you did the optional Step G then you are now in the singularity container.
-To return to your Mac OS, you have to enter :code:`exit` twice, once to exit the Singularity container and once to log out of the Vagrant virtual machine:
+Normally you will be spending your time working in either the Singularity container or the Charliecloud container.
+When you're finished working for the day, it's important to remember to enter :code:`exit` twice, once to exit the container and once to log out of the Vagrant virtual machine:

 .. code:: bash

-   exit # to exit Singularity
-   exit # to exit Vagrant
+   exit # to exit Singularity or Charliecloud exit # to exit Vagrant

 Now, to temporarily shut down your virtual machine, enter